-The Ernest Read Symphony Orchestra (ERSO) is a long-established orchestra that was founded in 1931 by Ernest Read, the English conductor, organist, and music educator, who founded the youth orchestra movement and had a profound impact on the development of music education within England during the first half of the 20th century.
+The Ernest Read Symphony Orchestra (ERSO) was founded in 1931 by Ernest Read, the British conductor, organist, and music educator.
+Read was a pioneer in the development of music education and youth orchestras within England during the first half of the 20th century.
+Nearly 90 years on, the community of musicians who are part of ERSO strive to continue his legacy.

 Our membership is diverse and includes conservatoire students, music teachers, professionals at the start of their careers and skilled and experienced amateur musicians.